Lee Ashcroft (English footballer): Kendal Town

 In November 2006, Ashcroft was promoted from Kendal Town club captain to the position of manager.
 He led the "Field" to a 19th-place finish in 2006–07 in the Northern Premier League, one place but 12 points above the relegation zone.
 Following an eleventh-place finish in 2007–08, Kendal qualified for the play-offs in 2008–09, but lost out to Ilkeston Town at the semi-final stage.
-On 3 October 2009, he was sent off for using "abusive and/or indecently insulting words towards match officials", and was subsequently banned for three months from all football activity (including training sessions).
+On 3 October 2009, he was sent off for using "abusive and/or indecently insulting words towards match officials" and was subsequently banned for three months from all football activity (including training sessions).
 Despite this, he managed the "Town" to another fifth-place finish in 2009–10, though again they lost at the play-off semi-final stage, after defeat to Bradford Park Avenue.
 Kendal finished seventh in 2010–11, finishing five points outside the play-offs.
 They finished eleventh in 2011–12, and reached the semi-finals of the Challenge Cup.

 Northwich Victoria

 In November 2012, Ashcroft became manager of Northwich Victoria, becoming their fifth permanent manager of the calendar year.
 They went on to finish eighth in the Northern Premier League Division One South in 2012–13.
-In the match against Gresley on 12 January, Ashcroft used abusive words towards a female coach, allegedly in relation to her gender.
-The FA handed Ashcroft a ten match touchline ban and £1,200 fine which – he denied the charge and lodged an appeal.
+In the match against Gresley on 12 January, Ashcroft used abusive words towards Gresley coach Hannah Dingley, allegedly concerning her gender.
+The FA handed Ashcroft a ten-match touchline ban and £1,200 fine – he denied the charge and appealed.
 Despite the incident, he was still named as the division's manager of the month for January.
-The suspension was postponed until December 2013, at which point Ashcroft changed roles at Northwich to director of football as Jim Gannon took over as manager.
+The suspension was postponed until December 2013.
+At this point, Ashcroft changed roles at Northwich to director of football as Jim Gannon took over as manager.